BBBalls/hillside_hermitage_archive/_posts/2022-06-25-Summarized Transcriptions 1-50.md

 developing the same principle.

-**Thaniyo:** So, to know that you’re developing correctly—when you’ve actually got somewhere in development— is the sign of dispassion always there?
+**Thaniyo:** So, to know that you’re developing correctly—when you’ve actually got somewhere in development—is the sign of dispassion always there?

 **Nyanamoli:** If the mind is properly established… Why?
 Because again